 For any questions about the program, please contact Anne Marie Gabriele, program director.

 In order to attend the Summer Oboe Seminar, potential students must first apply.
 In order to apply, please send a recording or a link (YouTube, Dropbox, etc.) of a recording of the applicant performing the following excerpts:

 - Marcello Oboe Concerto, 2nd movement in c minor

 - Beethoven Symphony No. 3, 2nd movement, bars 8-16, 36-47

 - La Scala di Seta, Andantino and 1 bar before rehearsal number 2- rehearsal number 3

 - Le Tombeau de Couperin, 1st movement, opening through rehearsal number 2

 - Tchaikovsky Symphony No. 4, 2nd movement, Beginning through bar 21

-Please email Anne Marie Gabriele your recordings or link with your full name, no later than March 1, 2019.
+Please email Anne Marie Gabriele your recordings or link with your full name.
+The due date for summer 2021 applications is TBD.